Lightning-AI/pytorch-lightning/docs/source-fabric/api/fabric_args.rst

 precision
 =========

+There are two different techniques to set the mixed precision.
+"True" precision and "Mixed" precision.
+For an extensive guide into their differences, please see: :doc:`../fundamentals/precision`

-Fabric supports double precision (64 bit), full precision (32 bit), or half-precision (16 bit) floating point operation (including `bfloat16 <https://pytorch.org/docs/1.10.0/generated/torch.Tensor.bfloat16.html>`_).
+Fabric supports doing floating point operations in 64-bit precision ("double"), 32-bit precision ("full"), or 16-bit ("half") with both regular and `bfloat16 <https://pytorch.org/docs/1.10.0/generated/torch.Tensor.bfloat16.html>`_).
-Half precision, or mixed precision, combines 32 and 16-bit floating points to reduce the memory footprint during model training.
+This selected precision will have a direct impact in the performance and memory usage based on your hardware.
-Automatic mixed precision settings are denoted by a ``"-mixed"`` suffix, while settings that only work in the specified precision have a ``"-true"`` suffix.
+Automatic mixed precision settings are denoted by a ``"-mixed"`` suffix, while "true" precision settings have a ``"-true"`` suffix:
-This can result in improved performance, achieving significant speedups on modern GPUs.

 .. code-block:: python